Approximation algorithms for Steiner Tree Augmentation Problems: Our Techniques

 \subsection{Edge Weighted STAP}

-Our algorithm for (edge-weighted) STAP is a local greedy algorithm which follows in the vein of the recent improved approximation algorithms for WTAP due to Traub and Zenklusen~\cite{TZ2021}.
-We briefly describe their methods here.
-The local greedy algorithm for WTAP begins with an initial 2-approximate feasible solution.
+Our algorithm for (edge-weighted) STAP is a local search algorithm which follows in the vein of the recent improved approximation algorithms for WTAP due to Traub and Zenklusen~\cite{TZ2021}.
+We find it helpful to first describe the relative greedy $(1+ \ln(2) + \varepsilon)$-approximation algorithm for STAP, and then show how it can be modified to achieve a $(1.5+\varepsilon)$-approximation.

+We begin by briefly describing the methods of~\cite{TZ2021}.
+The relative greedy algorithm for WTAP begins with an initial 2-approximate feasible solution.
 It then makes local moves to improve the current solution by adding carefully chosen subsets of links and dropping links in the initial solution which are rendered unnecessary for feasibility.

 An up-link is a link which joins two nodes having an ancestor-descendant relationship in the tree.
-The initial 2-approximate solution has a special structure: it only consists of up-links, and each tree edge is covered exactly once.
+The initial 2-approximate solution for WTAP has a special structure: it consists of only up-links and each tree edge is covered exactly once.
 In the WTAP setting, this structured 2-approximate solution can be found efficiently by replacing every link with two up-links to their least common ancestor and using dynamic programming to find the best up-links only solution~\cite{frederickson1981approximation}.

-For a given up-link solution $U$ and subset of links $C \subseteq L$, $\drop_U(C)$ is the set of up-links in $U$ which can be removed from $U \cup C$ while preserving feasibility.
-In each iteration, the local greedy algorithm in~\cite{TZ2021} seeks to choose a subset of links $C$ minimizing the ratio between the cost of links in $C$, and the cost of up-links in $\drop_U(C)$.
+For a given up-link solution $U$ and a subset of links $C \subseteq L$, $\drop_U(C)$ is the set of up-links in $U$ which can be removed from $U \cup C$ while preserving feasibility.
+In each iteration, the relative greedy algorithm in~\cite{TZ2021} seeks to choose a subset of links $C$ minimizing the ratio between the cost of links in $C$, and the cost of up-links in $\drop_U(C)$.
 It then adds these links to the current solution and removes all the links in $\drop_U(C)$.

-However, the maximization cannot be done efficiently over all subsets of links.
-Thus, they define a notion of $k$-thin subsets of links.
-They show that one can compute the maximizer over all $k$-thin subsets in polynomial time using dynamic programming.
-Thus, these subsets of links are simple enough so that we can choose the best to add at each iteration.
+However, the minimization cannot be done efficiently over all subsets of links.
+Traub and Zenklusen introduce the notion of a $k$-thin subset of links, and show that one can compute the minimizer over all $k$-thin subsets in polynomial time using dynamic programming.
+Thus, these subsets of links are simple enough so that we can efficiently choose the best to add at each iteration.

-Crucial for the analysis of the local greedy algorithm is the property that, as long as the current solution is expensive, there will always be an improving $k$-thin subset of links to add.
-This is the main decomposition theorem of Traub and Zenklusen~\cite{TZ2021}.
+Crucial for the analysis of the algorithm is the property that, as long as the current solution is expensive, there will always be an improving $k$-thin subset of links to add.
+This follows from the main decomposition theorem of Traub and Zenklusen in~\cite{TZ2021}.